material-motion/material-motion/specifications/runtime/README.md

 # Motion Runtime

-This section defines a system that emphasizes a separation of plan from its execution.
+This section defines a system that emphasizes the separation of a plan from its execution.
 We call it a Motion Runtime, or Runtime for short.

 A Runtime serves two primary purposes: